getinstachip/vpm/README.md

 VPM is released under the MIT License.

 ### Acknowledgements
 We'd like to thank our early adopters for their valuable feedback and support in developing VPM.
-In no particular order: Kasun Buddhi, Krishna, Yash, Max Korbel, Samuel, Biplab Das, Nikhil Raju, and more.
+In no particular order, that includes Kasun Buddhi, Krishna, Yash, Max Korbel, Samuel, Biplab Das, Nikhil Raju, and more.